 If circumstances effectively prevent the parent/guardian or eligible student from exercising the right to inspect and review the student's educational records, the School shall provide the parent/guardian or eligible student with a copy of the records requested or make other arrangements for the parent/guardian or eligible student to inspect and review the requested records.
 The School may charge a reasonable fee for a physical copy of an education record that is made for the parent/guardian or eligible student, unless the imposition of a fee effectively prevents a parent/guardian or eligible student from exercising the right to inspect and review the student's education records.
 The School will not charge a fee to search for or to retrieve the educational records of a student, or to provide an electronic copy of requested documents.
-If the parent/guardian or eligible student may inspect and review, or be informed of, only the specific information about that student.
+If the educational records of a student contain information on more than one student, the parent/guardian or eligible student may inspect and review, or be informed of, only the specific information about that student.